 When using HDR Light Studio, proxy lighting content (HDRI map and Area Light images) is used to keep the software fast and responsive.
 But when the lighting process is complete, this low resolution content needs replacing with higher quality (sub-sampled), high resolution imagery.
 We call this stage a 'Production Render'.

-Press the 'Render Production HDRI' button on the toolbar to open the Production Render dialog.
+Press the 'Render Production HDRI' button on the toolbar (HDR) to open the Production Render dialog.

 Production Render dialog